 I've been advised to takr Malarone for malaria, though I believe in areas this has become inneffective though I'm not sure if that relates to Indonesia.
 Alot of people feel malaria tablets can have dodgy side effects so i'm worried about that.
 I'm also worried about the possible toxic effects of Deet.
 Are there any natural deterants for mosquitoes that you can recommend? over 7 years ago

 Sounds like a fantastic trip!
 Malarone is probably the anti-malarial with the least side effects but avoidance of being bitten in the first place is more important since no drugs can avoid Dengue Fever for example.
 My strong recommendation would also be to take your own mosi bed net - that way you can guarantee your own protection at night regardless of where you stay.

 I've travelled extensively to all of these places, Flores being a highlight many years ago, and I wouldn't bother with the rabies injections in advance ...
 However if you do get bitten or scratched by a dog or monkey, get yourself out of there to the nearest hospital that can treat you.
 Flights are cheap compared.

 Oh, and of course buy travel insurance.
 Just in case.

-Have a wonderful trip about 7 years ago
+Have a wonderful trip over 7 years ago

 Personally, I haven't used malaria tablets in the Philippines and Indonesia for a while now and instead, have always been very careful to use a spray on/roll on bug repellant and wear long clothes after dusk.
 Using any anti-bug lotion for short lengths of time (like a holiday) shouldn't be harmful and there are always 'natural' lotions and sprays in the supermarket, anyway.